Top Environmental Fate Ecotoxicology Human Health Translations

 Molecular targets

-[Prostaglandin G/H synthase 1, inhibitor], [Prostaglandin G/H synthase 2, inhibitor], [High affinity interleukin-8 receptor A]
+[Prostaglandin G/H synthase 1, Inhibitor], [Prostaglandin G/H synthase 2, inhibitor], [High affinity interleukin-8 receptor A]

 CAS RN